adtzlr/felupe/docs/howto/assemble.rst

     )
     vector = δΠ.assemble()

-For the linearization, see Eq. eq:`total-potential-energy-linearization`.
+For the linearization, see Eq. :eq:`total-potential-energy-linearization`.

 ..  math::
     :label: total-potential-energy-linearization